DanSmrcka/web-project/Readme.md

-# Website used to promote small buisness
+# Website used to promote small business